- County: Greene

 - Acres: 68

-- Features: seasonal waterfalls, sandstone outcrops, rare ferns, scarlet and summer tanagers
+- Features: seasonal waterfalls, sandstone outcrops, ferns, scarlet and summer tanagers

 - Year acquired: 2013